 Building your family through adoption can mean a lot of questions and the resources on this page may help you find the answers you and your family need.
 We hope the information here will help you, support you, and encourage you–no matter what is happening in your family.
 As always, please contact us if you have further questions or would like additional information about adoption.

 - Adoption Attorneys for the State of Wisconsin (PDF) as recognized by the American Academy of Adoption Attorneys.
 For more information about the American Academy of Adoption Attorneys, or for listings in another state, please contact the Academy at (202) 832-2222.

-You may also want to refer to our tip sheet, How Do I Choose an Adoption Agency?, for more information and resources.
+- Adoption Agencies Licensed by the State of Wisconsin (PDF) The agencies listed offer different programs and services and are located in different areas of the state.
+Last updated June 2016.
+You may also want to refer to our tip sheet, I’m Ready to Adopt!
+How Do I Choose an Adoption Agency?, for more information and resources.

 The world of adoption is vast and there are a lot of websites and links out there.
 Our team at the Coalition for Children, Youth & Families has found the following websites to be useful resources for additional information and support for both you and your family.

 - Champion Classrooms

 - Wisconsin Foster Care and Adoption Resource Center

 - No Matter What: Stories of Hope & Resilience

 - Adoptive Families

 - Casey Family Services